ASM Master Class: Germs and Genes: Modern Perspectives on Ancient Diseases

 10:00am-12:00pm (Arizona time).

-In person (space is limited) or on Zoom.
+In person (full) or on Zoom.

 This ASM Master Class examines past and present conditions of several diseases, how they evolved, and how they impacted human groups in the past and present.
 We will examine cancer, malaria, HIV, and COVID-19 as examples of how pathogen-human interactions can create maladaptive environments.